 What makes the best iPhone data recovery（My Personal Opinion ）?

 The best iPhone data recovery in my eyes is the one with an easy and quick recovery speed, a good compatibility and data recovery capability, and NO Virus.
 Of course, the price should be reasonable if the app is not free, at least, not expensive than individual data recovery service from local iOS experts.

 For me, the primary considerations in choosing one iPhone data recovery app are the iPhone compatibility and data recovery capability.
-The best iPhone recovery app is ought to be compatible with a wide range of iPhone models, and be able to recover a variety of data types/formats, like messages, photos and contacts.
+The best iPhone recovery app is ought to be compatible with a wide range of iPhone models, and be able to recover a variety of data types/formats, like messages, photos, and contacts.

 Secondly, I would like a simple recovery process.
-The design of recovery app should be clean and easy to understand so that the app can quickly navigate users to where the users want to go.
+The design of the recovery app should be clean and easy to understand so that the app can quickly navigate users to where the users want to go.
 That means the best iPhone data recovery program should have an easy and quick recovery process.

 Finally, as one software, I care about whether it’s safe since some virus may be hidden in the app installers.
-So before using any iPhone data recovery software I would like scan them from virus using security software.
+So before using any iPhone data recovery software I would like to scan them from virus using security software.

 How do these apps work to recover data on an iPhone?

-In general, almost all of these iPhone data recovery software support recovering your lost data in two methods, retrieving data from iPhone directly without backup, and extracting data from iPhone backup you made using iTunes or iCloud.
+In general, almost all of these iPhone data recovery software support recovering your lost data in two methods, retrieving data from iPhone directly without backup and extracting data from iPhone backup you made using iTunes or iCloud.

-2. These apps works on computer.
+2. These apps work on the computer.